Pulse

 When the language of the audio is known in advance, always set it explicitly rather than relying on automatic detection.
 This yields better transcription accuracy because the model can optimize directly for that language without needing to first identify it.

 For example, setting the language parameter to es (Spanish) tells the model to expect Spanish audio, which also handles English+Spanish code-switching scenarios.
-This produces more accurate outputs compared to using the multi parameter.
+This produces more accurate outputs compared to using multi-eu or multi.

 - When the language is truly unknown beforehand